 Member and officer capital groups have been established to oversee the core capital programme and monitor capital schemes.
 The Capital Member Group is made up of Members nominated by Strategy & Resources Committee, supported and attended by the Chief Finance Officer as appropriate.
-The officer group with responsibility for overseeing the core capital programme is the Leadership Team and comprises of the Heads of Service.
+The officer group with responsibility for overseeing the core capital programme is the Strategic Management Team and comprises of the Chief Executive, the Director of Corporate Services and the Director of Environment, Housing and Regeneration.

 Service and financial planning timetables are submitted to Financial Policy Panel annually.
 The Capital Strategy is presented to the Council for approval each year.
-The current strategy includes the current and following two years, which is consistent with the Medium Term Financial Strategy and proportionate to the size of the authority.
+The current strategy covers a five year rolling period, which is proportionate to the size of the authority.